hamza-024/CPP-Safe/examples/ReadME.md

-# Examples for C++Safe
+# Part 1 Examples for C++Safe Core Features

-This folder contains example programs demonstrating various features of **C++Safe**.
+This folder contains example programs demonstrating core features of **C++Safe** from Part 1.
+Part 2 features have not been implemented yet.
+Part 2 feature implementation details can be found in [this file](docs/implementation.md).
 Each example focuses on a specific feature, showcasing the code, expected output, and how it improves upon standard C++.

 ---